Museum of Ancient Iran: The building

-The construction of the museum was started in the year 1934 and was completed within two years by Haj Abbasali Memar and Professor Morad Tabrizi.
-It was officially opened in 1937.
+The construction of the museum was started in 1934 on the order of Minister of Education Ali-Asghar Hekmat.
+Iran's then ruler Reza Shah agreed to Hekmat's proposal for establishing a museum and designated a section of a former military compound as its location.
+The aforementioned Godard designed the structure, but he assigned two Iranian master builders, Ostad Morad Tabrizi and Abbas Ali Memar, to construct it.
+The building was officially opened in 1937.
 Primarily, the first floor of the museum was dedicated to pre-Islamic history of Iran and the second floor to the post-Islamic era.